drone1/alt/README.md

 Any of the above settings can be specified using command-line arguments (`--app-context-message`, `--reference-language`, `--provider`, `--target-languages`).
 Command-line arguments take precedence.

+## Adding context
+One can add context for any reference key/value pairs.
+See the [examples section](#examples)

+## Display language
+ALT CLI itself has been localized so you can use it many languages.
+You can optionally set the display language with the `ALT_LANGUAGE` environment variable.
+Please feel free to submit an issue if you do not see your preferred language.

 ## Usage
 ```
 Usage: alt [options] [command]